Gastroesophageal reflux disease: Causes

 A small amount of acid reflux is typical even in healthy people (as with infrequent and minor heartburn), but gastroesophageal reflux becomes gastroesophageal reflux disease when signs and symptoms develop into a recurrent problem.
-Frequent acid reflux is due to poor closure of the lower esophageal sphincter, which is at the junction between the stomach and the esophagus.
+Frequent acid reflux can be caused by poor closure of the lower esophageal sphincter, which is at the junction between the stomach and the esophagus.

 Factors that can contribute to GERD: